2022 ATP Cup

 The 2022 ATP Cup was the third and final edition of the ATP Cup.
 It was an international outdoor hard court men's team tennis tournament held by the Association of Tennis Professionals (ATP).
 The tournament was part of the 2022 ATP Tour.

 Due to the uncertainties with the ongoing COVID-19 pandemic, it was held at the Ken Rosewall Arena and the Sydney Super Dome, from 1 to 9 January 2022 with 16 teams.
 Canada won the tournament, defeating Spain 2–0 in the final.

-On 7 August 2022, as a result of all three editions being very poorly attended and riddled with logistical issues, along with heavy financial losses, and disdain for the event from fans, players - particularly women's players - and officials, Tennis Australia announced that the ATP Cup would be shut down, to be replaced by a mixed-gender United Cup from 2023.
+On 7 August 2022, as a result of all three editions being very poorly attended and riddled with logistical issues, along with heavy financial losses and the event being deeply unpopular with fans, players - particularly women's players - and officials, Tennis Australia announced that the ATP Cup would be shut down, to be replaced by a mixed-gender United Cup from 2023.